eleda77/eleda77.github.io/docs/vocab_list.md

 **plangent** - loud and resonant, with a mournful tone (of a sound)

 **plash** - a sound produced by liquid striking something or being struck; a pool or puddle

+**plat** - a plot of land;  a map or plan of an area of land showing actual or proposed features

 **plaudit** - an expression of praise or approval; the applause of an audience